alongotv/Stroggs-Discord-Bot/README.md

-# Stroggs-Discord-Bot

-##A Discord bot, created just for fun.
+## A Discord bot, created just for fun.

 Currently supports generating and decoding QR codes from a picture.